Anton Denikin: First World War

 At the outbreak of World War I in August 1914, Denikin was a major general on the staff of the Kiev military district.
-Dissatisfied with staff work, he requested a combat command and was appointed commander of the 4th Rifle Brigade, part of the Eighth Army under General Aleksei Brusilov on the Southwestern Front.
+Dissatisfied with staff work, he requested a combat command and was appointed commander of the 4th Rifle Brigade, part of the 8th Army under General Aleksei Brusilov on the Southwestern Front.
 The brigade was known as the "Iron Brigade" for its valour in the Russo-Turkish War.
 Under Denikin's leadership, it became one of the most decorated units in the Russian army.

 Denikin's first major action was during the Battle of Galicia in September 1914.
-He distinguished himself in the fighting near Grodek, where the Eighth Army was nearly surrounded.
+He distinguished himself in the fighting near Gródek, where the 8th Army was nearly surrounded.
 In October, he led a daring surprise attack on the Austrian trenches at Gorny Lujek, capturing the headquarters of Archduke Joseph.
 For this exploit, he was awarded the Order of St. George, Fourth Class.
 He again showed initiative during the Battle of the Carpathians, leading his brigade across the mountains in severe winter conditions to invade Hungary and capture the town of Mezőlaborec.
 The exploit made a tremendous impression on the army, and Grand Duke Nicholas, the Supreme Commander, sent a congratulatory telegram praising the "valiant brigade".

 In April 1915, the brigade was expanded into the 4th Rifle "Iron" Division.
 During the Great Retreat of 1915, the division fought a series of costly defensive battles amid severe shortages of ammunition.
-In September 1915, during the fighting near Lutsk, Denikin's division launched a surprise counter-attack, capturing the city and taking nearly 10,000 prisoners.
+In September 1915, during the fighting near Łuck, Denikin's division launched a surprise counter-attack, capturing the city and taking nearly 10,000 prisoners.
 For this, Denikin was promoted to lieutenant general.
-In October, he captured Chartoryisk in another daring action that involved flanking the enemy lines with military bands playing.
-He was awarded the Sword of St. George studded with diamonds for his role in the Lutsk breakthrough of May 1916.
+In October, he captured Czartoryjsk in another daring action that involved flanking the enemy lines with military bands playing.
+He was awarded the Sword of St. George studded with diamonds for his role in the Łuck breakthrough of May 1916.

 During the war, Denikin began a correspondence with Xenia Vasilievna Chizh, a young woman he had known since her childhood.
 They became engaged in April 1916.
-His mother, Elizaveta Fedorovna, became gravely ill at the beginning of 1916 and died in October of that year at the age of seventy-three.
-In September 1916, Denikin was appointed commander of the Eighth Army Corps and dispatched to the Romanian front.
+His mother, Elżbieta, became gravely ill at the beginning of 1916 and died in October of that year at the age of seventy-three.
+In September 1916, Denikin was appointed commander of the 8th Army Corps and dispatched to the Romanian front.
 He was deeply troubled by the political situation in Russia, noting the growing unpopularity of the government and the circulation of anti-government propaganda in the army.